d-odhiambo/dairy-cow-breed-liker-app/README.md

 # Dairy Cow Breed Liker App

 ## Description
-The Dairy Cow Breed Liker App is a dynamic, interactive single-page web application that allows users to explore various dairy cow breeds, view detailed information, and "like" or "unlike" breeds.
+The Dairy Cow Breed Liker App is a dynamic, interactive single-page web application that allows users to explore various dairy cow breeds, view breed information, and "like" or "unlike" breeds.
 It integrates animations, asynchronous data handling, and modern UI elements to enhance the user experience.

 ## Installation
 To set up the project locally, follow the steps;